-Mr Awf Quaba has extensive experience in revision breast augmentation having operated on hundred’s of women over the last 3-4 years with PIP breast implants.
 Revision or secondary breast augmentation can range from being a simple procedure to being a very complex one.
-There are a multitude of factors involved and some of these are explored in the text below.
+There are a many factors involved, and we explore some of these in the text below.

 Why do breast implants have to be replaced/ revised?